 The case is 18 carat gold.
 The standard mark on watch cases for 18 carat gold is usually just a crown and the number 18, but the Chester Assay Office also struck the leopard's head on gold and silver from 1720 until 1839.
 This is useful because it immediately shows that this case was hallmarked before 1840.

-I consulted Bradbury's book of Hallmarks, which shows that the Chester Assay Office leopard's head had a crown from 1720 until 1822 and was without a crown from 1822 until 1839.
+I consulted Bradbury's book of Hallmarks, which shows that the Chester Assay Office leopard's head had a crown from 1720 until 1822 and then was without a crown from 1822 until 1839.
 The leopard in this case is uncrowned, so I concluded that the hallmarks must have been struck after 1822 and that the Roman capital “U” is the date letter for 1838 to 1839.
 However, it turns out that the table in Bradbury contains a number of errors and cannot be relied on to date Chester Assay Office hallmarks from this period.

-The sponsor's mark, T.H over J.H incuse, was entered by Thomas & John Helsby, Goldsmiths, Silversmiths & Watchcase Manufacturers at 26 Vauxhall Road Liverpool.
+The sponsor's mark, T.H over J.H incuse, was entered by Thomas Helsby & John Helsby, Goldsmiths, Silversmiths & Watchcase Manufacturers at 26 Vauxhall Road Liverpool.
 Liverpool didn't have its own assay office so watch cases were sent from Liverpool to Chester, a distance of only about 20 miles, to be assayed and hallmarked.
 Unfortunately the extant records of the Chester Assay Office don't contain details of this registration.
 Ridgway & Priestley's “Chester Gold and Silver Marks” shows this mark and gives a date range of 1820-30 based on Gore's Trade Directories for those years.
 This appeared to support my reading of the date letter as being after 1822.
 However, it turns out that the Helsby brothers were actually working together before 1820.